 Community Education programmes teaching beach safety to children are particularly targeted at demographics with high Māori populations with funding specifically sought for low decile schools that might not otherwise be able to attend these courses.

-Submissions Process for the Draft 2019-2020 Funding Plan
+Submissions Process for the 2019-2020 Funding Plan

-The Auckland Regional Amenities Funding Board welcomes your written comments on the Draft 2019-2020 Funding Plan.
+The Auckland Regional Amenities Funding Board published the Draft 2019-2020 Funding Plan on 11 January 2019.
+Submissions on the plan closed at 5pm on 11 February 2019.